nova-framework/docs/helpers/database.md

-# Database

-The database class is used to connect to a MySQL database using the connection details set in the app/Core/Config.php.
+The database class is used to connect to a MySQL database using the connection details set in the app/Config.php.

 The constants (DB_TYPE, DB_HOST, DB_NAME, DB_USER, DB_PASS) are used to connect to the database, the class extends PDO, it can pass the connection details to its parent construct.